-- 68. For purposes of a plan sponsor's minimum funding of pension benefits, ERISA requires that "the determination of any present value or other computation under this section shall be made on the basis of actuarial assumptions and methods-(A) each of which is reasonable (taking into account the experience of the plan and reasonable expectations), and (B) which, in combination, offer the actuary's best estimate of anticipated experience under the plan."
-ERISA § 303(h), 29 U.S.C. § 1083(h). - 69.
-Here, Defendants calculated the actuarial present value of the Plan's future pension payments as of December 31, 2019 using mortality assumptions updated by the Society of Actuaries in May 2019 and that incorporate projected future mortality improvements. - 70.
-Moreover, to calculate a portion of the vested benefit for certain individuals (those entitled to the "Minimum December 31, 1994 Benefit and the Cole National Group, Inc. Retirement Benefit"), the Plan applies the reasonable and regularly updated actuarial assumptions from 26 U.S.C. § 417(e). - 71.
-In other words, the actuarial assumptions the Plan uses for ERISA's minimum funding requirements and certain vested benefit calculations assume significantly greater longevity than the Plan does for converting joint and survivor annuities.
-The Plan therefore used different assumptions, regarding the same variables, to calculate ERISA funding requirements and lump sum payments (using updated assumptions), from those it used to calculate benefit reductions for joint and survivor annuities (using outdated assumptions). - 72.
+- 73. For purposes of a plan sponsor's minimum funding of pension benefits, ERISA requires that "the determination of any present value or other computation under this section shall be made on the basis of actuarial assumptions and methods-(A) each of which is reasonable (taking into account the experience of the plan and reasonable expectations), and (B) which, in combination, offer the actuary's best estimate of anticipated experience under the plan."
+ERISA § 303(h), 29 U.S.C. § 1083(h). - 74.
+Here, the Plan's minimum funding requirements were determined for 2020 using Pri-2012, white collar, adjusted for contingent annuitants in payments and mortality improvement scale MP-2021.
+This mortality assumption reflects both the Plan's white-collar population and mortality improvements through present day. - 75.
+As a publicly traded Company, Intel must also disclose the present value of its pension benefit obligations ("PBO") to investors in SEC Filings to inform investors about the size of the pension obligation it is bound to pay.

+- 76. Based on information and belief, Intel uses the same, updated, white-collar mortality assumptions to calculate its PBO as it uses to calculate its ERISA § 303(h) minimum funding obligation. - 77.
+Moreover, for individuals who elect to receive a lump sum payment in lieu of an annuity, the Plan applies the reasonable and regularly updated actuarial assumptions established pursuant to 26 U.S.C. § 417(e). - 78.
+In other words, the actuarial assumptions the Plan uses for ERISA's minimum funding requirements and lump sum payments assume significantly greater longevity than the Plan does for converting joint and survivor annuities.
+The Plan therefore uses different assumptions, regarding the same variables, to calculate ERISA funding requirements and lump sum payments (using updated assumptions), from those it uses to calculate benefit reductions for joint and survivor annuities (using outdated assumptions). - 79.
 Thus, the Plan does not use "reasonable" actuarial assumptions based on "the experience of the plan and reasonable expectations" and which "offer the actuary's best estimate of anticipated experience under the plan" when calculating Plan participants' joint and survivor annuities, resulting in a reduction of benefits that is not permitted by ERISA.